tytydraco/yessleep/out/My_company_issued_a_return_to_office_order_On_my_first_day_back_I_discovered_something_horrifying.md

 My captor pushed me closer to it.
 For a moment, I thought about giving up.
 About letting the sticky ligament wrap around me and pull me upwards into the gaping mouth.
 I wondered what it would be like to be digested by that thing, to become a part of it, to become one with everyone else.
 I imagined it swallowing up my anxieties, my student debt, and my bouts of insomnia, and replacing them with bottomless sleep.

 The mouth above me emanated several words in a deep, slurred voice, but I wasn’t paying attention to it.
-As tired as I was, I knew I had to fight.
+I knew I had to fight.
 Not just for myself, but also for the twins, my husband, and the life I wanted to live.
 James and Ella are counting on me, I told myself, as I mustered the kind of strength that courses through an animal protecting its young.

 It caught fake-Ava off guard.
 At first, she managed to keep her grip on me, but the pain from the way I scratched and dug my nails into her arm eventually wore her down.
 With all my might, I pried her off of me and, without wasting a moment, took the opportunity to run.